minducky/Acoustic-Signal-Processing/README.md

 # Acoustic Signal Processing

-A Python library for acoustic signal analysis and visualization, designed for research in auditory neuroscience and audio processing.
+A Python library for acoustic signal analysis and visualization

 ## Features